aimagelab/mammoth/docs/readme.rst

 Mammoth is a framework for continual learning research.
 It is designed to be modular, easy to extend, and - most importantly - *easy to debug*.
 Idelly, all the code necessary to run the experiments is included *in the repository*, without needing to check out other repositories or install additional packages.

-With Mammoth, nothing is written in stone.
+With Mammoth, nothing is set in stone.
 You can easily add new models, datasets, training strategies, or functionalities.

 .. list-table::
    :widths: 15 15 15 15 15 15